NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 : A DNS zone whose configuration is published inside a catalog zone.

 Member node
-: The DNS name in the Catalog zone representing a Member zone.
+: The DNS name in the Catalog zone represents a Member zone.

 `$CATZ`
 : Used in examples as a placeholder to represent the domain name of the catalog zone itself.
-  `$OLDCATZ` and `$NEWCATZ` are used to discuss migration a member zone from one catalog zone `$OLDCATZ` to another catalog zone `$NEWCATZ`.
+  `$OLDCATZ` and `$NEWCATZ` are used to discuss migration of a member zone from one catalog zone `$OLDCATZ` to another catalog zone `$NEWCATZ`.

 Catalog producer
 : An entity that generates and is responsible for the contents of the catalog zone.